hcl7/tools/README.md

-# tools
+# Python Tools for Text Editing and Data Filtering

-txtCompare.py //is for comparing lines from two files
+//is for comparing lines from two files txtCompare.py

-wordFrequencyFromFile.py //is for frequency of the lines of file
+//is for frequency of the lines of file wordFrequencyFromFile.py

-xmlread.py //read xml file from stream tag
+//read xml file from stream tag xmlread.py

-xmlUpdates.py //update xml file with lines of file
+//update xml file with lines of file xmlUpdates.py

-rmDublicatedLines.py //remove duplicated lines of a file
+//remove duplicated lines of a file rmDublicatedLines.py

-rmUntilTheLastChar.py //remove string until specific character of lines of a file
+//remove string until specific character of lines of a file rmUntilTheLastChar.py

-every .py file has a description on the top
+Every .py file has a description on the top